SalomonSuspect/WattWatch/README.md

 ### thundercloud
 thundercloud is written using FastAPI to deliver a CRUD interface for storage and analysis.
+Currently the data storage is run time only.

 ## Getting Started
 ### Dependencies